fifth-postulate/4_rules_simple_design/docs/presentation.md

 * Code nobody wants to touch in fear of breaking it.
 * Development speed all but stopped.
-* Adding features becomes every more complex.
+* Adding features becomes ever more complex.
 * You have two bugs, you fix one, now there are five.

 ---